-Our final result is the following (proved in \cref{sec:t=2}): \begin{theorem} Complete EFX allocations exist when the agents have additive valuations and the number of distinct types of items is at most two, i.e., $t\le 2$. \end{theorem}
+Our second result is the following: \begin{theorem} Complete EFX allocations exist when agents have additive valuations and the number of distinct types of items is at most two, i.e., $t\le 2$. \end{theorem}

 When $t=1$, there is a simple way to allocate the $m=m_1$ items.
-We first allocate $\lfloor m/n \rfloor$ items to every agent.
-The remaining $u := m - n\lfloor m/n \rfloor <n$ unallocated items are allocated equally among an arbitrary choice of $u$ agents.
+First allocate $\lfloor m/n \rfloor$ items to every agent.
+Then allocate the remaining $u := m - n\lfloor m/n \rfloor <n$ unallocated items equally among an arbitrary choice of $u$ agents.
 Although these $u$ agents are envied, removing any item from them removes the envy.
 Hence, this is a complete EFX allocation.

-For $t=2$, our algorithm (see \cref{alg:tequals2}) is more involved, and consists of four steps.
-In each step, we allocate items one-by-one such that the allocation at the end of the step is EFX.
-We first divide the agents into two sets: $N_1$ is the set of agents who prefer a type-$1$ item to a type-$2$ item, and $N_2:=[n]\setminus N_1$ is the set of remaining agents.
-We now briefly outline the four steps. \begin{enumerate} \item In the first step, we give all agents their most preferred items in a round-robin way.
+For $t=2$, our algorithm is more involved (see \cref{alg:tequals2}).
+In each step, we allocate items one-by-one such that the allocation at the end of that step is EFX.
+We divide the agents into two sets: $N_1$ is the set of agents who prefer a type-$1$ item to a type-$2$ item, and $N_2:=[n]\setminus N_1$ is the set of remaining agents.
+We briefly outline the four steps of the algorithm: \begin{enumerate} \item In the first step, we give all agents their most preferred items in a round-robin way.
 Each round in this step consists of allocating one item to every agent.
 The step ends when there are not enough unallocated items to complete a round.
 Observe that the allocation at the end of this step is EF because all agents have equal number of items, and every item they have is their most preferred.

 \item Say fewer than $|N_1|$ type-$1$ unallocated items are leftover after the previous step.\footnote{If not, then there must be fewer than $|N_2|$ type-$2$ unallocated items.
 In this case, the rest of the algorithm is the same with the types $1$ and $2$ exchanged.} In the second step, we give these items, one each, to the agents who most value a type-$1$ item over a type-$2$ item.
 We denote the set of these agents as $N_1^+$, and define $N_1^-:=N_1\setminus N_1^+$.
 Observe that removing any item from an agent in $N_1^+$ removes any envy towards them, and hence the resulting allocation is EFX.